 A: As I mentioned we didn’t get the games live, but I have fond memories of being huddled around the TV on Saturdays, watching the Game of the Week with family and friends.
 When Jordan came on the scene, the NBA exploded in Australia.
 That enabled us to watch more.

 A: I love my music, and listen to many styles.
 But I have a preference for hard rock.
 Most Aussies of my vintage love AC/DC.
 I’m listening to Alter Bridge and Volbeat at the moment.

 Q: What are your favorite types of food?

 A: Japanese and Mexican are my favorite, but I do love an Aussie barbie on a hot summers day.

 Q: What are your hobbies away from basketball?

 A: I’ve started playing guitar again, and I love hiking.
 But my favorite hobby is still watching basketball, especially FIBA and Euroleague.

 A: Over the years I’ve visited Chicago many times, and have always loved how clean it is and how friendly the people are.
-My impression hasn’t changed, and I’m really looking forward to the upcoming season.
+My impression hasn’t changed, and I’m thrilled to be a part of the community.